TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-azuresubscriptionandresourceaccess.md

 # Azure subscription and resource access (RBAC)

-This section describes common solutions related to role based access control (RBAC) for Azure resources.
+This section describes common solutions related to role-based access control (RBAC) for Azure resources.
 For common solutions related to Azure Active Directory, see the **Azure AD Roles and Administrators** section.

 ## **Recommended documents**

 * [Getting started with access management in Azure](https://docs.microsoft.com/azure/active-directory/role-based-access-control-what-is)
 * [Use role assignments to manage access to your Azure resources](https://docs.microsoft.com/azure/active-directory/role-based-access-control-configure)
 * [Add or change Azure Administrator roles that manage subscriptions](https://docs.microsoft.com/azure/billing/billing-add-change-azure-subscription-administrator)